 - Right-click the job in the list and select Start.
 Wait for the job to complete.
 Note that the job must complete with the Success or at least the Warning status.

 - Open the Hyper-V Manager and make sure that a VM replica has been created.

 - In Veeam Backup & Replication, open the Files view.

 - In the inventory pane, expand file tree of the target Hyper-V host.
 Make sure that the Replicas folder has been created on the target storage and that this folder contains files of a VM replica.

 - Open the History view and select the Jobs node in the inventory pane.
 Double-click the replication job in the list.
 Check the properties of the created replica.

-- If you have configured to receive an email message once the job completes, open your email client and check the Inbox folder.
-Make sure that you have two incoming emails with job results — one for the full replication, and another one for the incremental replication.
+- If you have configured to receive an e-mail message once the job completes, open your e-mail client and check the Inbox folder.
+Make sure that you have two e-mail messages with job results — one for the full replication, and another one for the incremental replication.